-- Wimborne Academy Trust will ensure the Safeguarding and Child Protection Policy is updated and reviewed annually. - Ensure parents are made aware of the safeguarding policy which alerts them to the fact that referrals may be made and the role of the school in this to avoid conflict later. - Where a child leaves the school, ensure the child protection file is copied for the new setting in a timely manner and transferred to the new school separately from the main pupil file, as well as ensure the pupil's Social Worker is informed. - The DSL will complete the Annual Audit return for the PDSCP, to ensure that the school is meeting its requirements under statutory guidance.
+- Ensure parents are made aware of the safeguarding policy which alerts them to the fact that referrals may be made and the role of the school in this to avoid conflict later - Where a child leaves the school, ensure the child protection file is copied for the new setting in a timely manner and transferred to the new school separately from the main pupil file, as well as ensure the pupil's Social Worker is informed. - The DSL will complete the Annual Audit return for the PDSCP, to ensure that the school is meeting its requirements under statutory guidance. - Help promote the educational outcomes by sharing information about welfare, safeguarding and child protection issues for children that have or have had a social worker with teachers and leadership